pik-piam/PyPSA-China-PIK/README.md

 - some of the data is downloaded by the snakemake workflow (e.g. cutouts).
 Just make sure te relevant config options are set to true if it is your first run
 - the shapely files can be generated with the build_province_shapes script
 - the [zeonodo bundle](https://zenodo.org/records/13987282) from the pypsa-China v3 comes with the data but in the old format, you will have to manually restructure it (or we can write a script)
-- you can also copy the data from the tmp folder
+- [PIK HPC users only] you can also copy the data from the tmp folder

 # Usage
 - If you are not running on the PIK hpc, you will need make a new profile for your machine under `config/<myprofile>/config.yaml`
-- The workflow can be launched with `snakemake --profile config/pik_hpc_profile`
+- The workflow can be launched with `snakemake --profile config/compute_profile`
+- [PIK HPC users only] use `snakemake --profile config/pik_hpc_profile`

 # Changelog
+- add path managers and merge duplicate functionalities
+- moved hardcoded data paths to config
 - restructure project to match snakemake8 guidelines & update to snakemake8
 - move hardcoded to centralised store constants.py (file paths still partially hardcoded)
 - start adding typing